nautilus-cyberneering/nautilus-librarian/docs/install.md

 nautilus-librarian namecodes validate-filename 000000-32.600.2.tif
 ```

-You can also use the docker image from DockerHub registry:
+You can also use the docker image from the DockerHub registry:

 ```shell
 docker run --rm -it nautiluscyberneering/librarian [OPTIONS] COMMAND [ARGS]... docker run --rm -it nautiluscyberneering/librarian --help
 ```

-Or the docker image from GitHub registry:
+Or the docker image from the GitHub registry:

 ```shell
 docker run --rm -it ghcr.io/nautilus-cyberneering/librarian [OPTIONS] COMMAND [ARGS]...